WarpFi/warp-assets/warp-assets-main/README.md

 # etherex-assets

-Assets that Etherex supports on the front-end.
+Assets that Warp supports on the front-end.

 - `    {
   "name": "Token Name",